ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 For example, a node can act as both a full node and a relayer.
 In practice, a potential instantiation of a relayer is the witness server, as described in [XLS-38](https://github.com/XRPLF/XRPL-Standards/tree/d61629cf2a5ad81153c7439f74f48d90dc96e741/XLS-0038-cross-chain-bridge).

+The workflow of a relayer is as follows:
+1. A relayer fetches a quest from xClient's `questQueue`.
+2. The relayer processes the quest, submits it to full nodes via RPC or subscribes to XRPL validation messages.
+3. The relayer obtains the response from the full node or XRPL mainnet.
+4. The relayer processes the obtained response and runs a prover to generate a corresponding proof according to the quest.
+5. The relayer forwards the response along with the proof to xClient.

 ## 5. xClient
 xClient is the core component of the xClient ecosystem.